 Feeling intimidated by a fellow blogger who has attained a greater status than you, sounds very normal, but this often comes from a lack of understanding.
 Sharing his/her blog posts will not do you any more harm than good.
 It’ll only your readers that you’re eager to help them get more information, even if it means taking them to other people’s blogs.

-If you’re reading much about blogging, you’ll get to know that writing a guest blog is essential in optimising your blog’s ranking for search engines, and the people that do allow you to write on their blogs have to be from a similar niche with you, that makes you their competitor as well.
+If you’re reading much about blogging, you’ll get to know that writing a guest blog is essential in optimizing your blog’s ranking for search engines, and the people that do allow you to write on their blogs have to be from a similar niche with you, that makes you their competitor as well.
 In that case, they’ll still be eager to share your blog with their audiences and promote your blog, and you can also do this in return.
 You both benefit by gaining each other’s readers and followers as well as increasing your bogs’ rankings from the links’ effects on SEO.
-This is the beauty of blogging that no other business can afford doing.
+This is the beauty of blogging that no other business can afford to do.

-When you buy a domain, pay for hosting and get your blog online with quite numerous posts, don’t expect anyone to read them other than you, unless you actively market your blog to people and work on your SEO to build organic traffic.
+When you buy a domain, pay for hosting and get your blog online with quite numerous posts, don’t expect anyone to read them other than you unless you actively market your blog to people and work on your SEO to build organic traffic.

-To get people to read your blog posts in the first place, you need to let them know that your blog is live, and that it can help them get their problems solved or entertain them.
-And you can achieve this by submitting your blog and posts to search engines, and other social media networking sites in a strategic manner.
+To get people to read your blog posts in the first place, you need to let them know that your blog is live and that it can help them get their problems solved or entertain them.
+And you can achieve this by submitting your blog and posts to search engines and other social media networking sites in a strategic manner.

 7. You Will Be Very Rich Without Doing Much and Will Travel The World For Free